brendel-group/mission_db/docs/db_scheme/README.md

 The third table is the `tags` table.
 It has the columns `id`, `name` and `color`.\
 `name` is a string and is unique.\
 `id` is the primary key and is an integer with auto increment.\
-`color` is a Colorfield that stores the hex value of the colors.
+`color` is a Colorfield that stores the hex value of the colors and defaults to `#FFFFFF`.

 Again we need a relationship table to connect the tags and the missions.
 This is the `mission_tags` table.
 It's only columns are `mission_id` and `tag_id` which are the foreign keys of the tables `missions` and `tags`.